shivaprasad2394/c/sam_skillup_discussion.md

     - Loading

 1)Pre-processing is the first phase through which source code is passed.

-A preprocessor is a program that process any source program in c before compilation. the preprocessor first examines source code for any preprocessor directive.
+A preprocessor is a program that process any source code in c before compilation.

+the preprocessor first examines source code for any preprocessor directive present .

 This phase include:

     - Removal of Comments